 Metallurgical test work conducted on samples from Big Hill at bench and pilot scale has produced high quality tungsten concentrates at acceptable scheelite recoveries.
-This work has identified a simple and potentially low cost processing route.
+This work has identified a simple and potentially low-cost processing route.

-In April 2020, DMIRS approved a 3 year extension to Retention License R46/3.
-There were no planned activities for the Big Hill Project for the year.
+In June 2023, DMIRS approved a 3-year extension to Retention License R46/3.